 On the up side, Colin Fletcher’s The Complete Walker, which illuminated backpacking for the wider culture, was published and Jimi Hendrix’s Are You Experienced (released in 1967) helped launch the Summer of Love.
 The Civil Rights Act was signed in April and the U.S./Soviet Nuclear Non-Proliferation Treaty in July.
 In October, the Appalachian and Pacific Crest Trails were both designated as National Scenic Trails, the Wild and Scenic Rivers Act was signed, and Redwood National Park was created by Congress.
 December saw the launch of Apollo 8, the first U.S. mission to orbit the Moon.

-While all this was going on, my dad had been dead from cancer for 4 years, mom was pressing forward as a single mom with her own business, and my days in high school were a less cheerful version of the Lord of the Flies.
+While all this was going on, my dad had been dead from cancer for 4 years, mom was pressing forward as a single mom running her own business, and my days in high school were a less cheerful version of the Lord of the Flies.
 I was about to auger in.
 As a last resort, mom reached out to the Big Brothers organization and, after a couple of false starts, I got matched-up with Jerry: a scientist (geology), backpacker, hiker, desert rockhound; a wonderful person with a great sense of humor and the patience of a saint.
 Doing outdoor stuff was second nature to him and I was welcome to come along.
 So, regardless of whatever else was going on in 1968, I will always cherish it as my year of outdoor firsts – first dayhike, first backpack (Marie Louise Lakes in the Sierra Nevada), first fish, first night sleeping out, first time at altitude, and (to be honest) first time really cold and miserable and bug-bitten – all things I’d spend the next 50 years doing as often and as much as possible.
 Jerry and I were only together for about three years before I went off to university and he took a job in another city, got married, and started his own family.
 But he – and the outdoors – were there when I needed them the most.
 Since then, going outside has been the gift that’s been both an inspiration and a refuge.
 So, looking back across these 50 years, it’s obvious that one good person, stepping-up in the right place and at the right time, can make a difference.